Jacki Airamé at work in her inspired garden in Mariposa, CA (date unknown)

 All this I felt, and therefore was called back to myself.
 What is original, I was reminded, is what returns one to one's self.
 It's the opposite of closing a book.
 This return is to a place where the questions are still alive, still capable of touching us.

-Postscript: The Mendershausens succeeded in rescuing most of the large pieces from Airamé’s garden.
+Postscript: The Mendershausens and some friends succeeded in rescuing most of the large pieces from Airamé’s garden.
 As of this writing it isn’t clear yet where they will end up.…